 1. Tell Big Lies

 At the start of every year, I do this thing where I update my resume with falsehoods.
 I lie, intentionally and boldly: proficient in X; launched Y; led a team and successfully Z’d.
 I mold it to perfection.

-What do you aspire to achieve professionally this year?
+?
 Add it to your resume.
 It’s fine that it’s a lie, because for once your resume isn’t for a job application.
 It’s for yourself, your own career development.
 Take care that whatever you add still fits on one page—ideally all these ambitious lies won’t be lies for long, and it’ll be handy to not have to edit too much when you do want to use it for job applications.